 The best way to get cheap car insurance is to compare quotes from different car insurance companies.
-In order to help drivers nationwide find the cheapest car insurance rates for their needs and circumstances, WalletHub collected 2,800 quotes from 20 auto insurance companies across 47 states.
+In order to help drivers nationwide find the cheapest car insurance rates for their needs and circumstances, WalletHub collected quotes from auto insurance companies across all 50 states.

 Read on for the full results of WalletHub’s car insurance comparison, along with a detailed description of our methodology and additional insight from a panel of experts.

 Best States for Cheap Car Insurance

 Cheapest Car Insurance Companies After a Ticket

 Cheapest Car Insurance Companies For Drivers with One At-Fault Accident

 Cheapest Car Insurance Companies for Drivers with Poor Credit

 Cheapest Car Insurance Companies for Young Drivers

 8 Tips for How to Get Cheap Car Insurance

 1. Get a car that’s cheap to cover.